What Is The Best Anger Management Strategy?

 Hundreds of studies have found that therapy can effectively treat anger challenges, showcasing that 75% of participants can find remission from symptoms.
 Popular forms of anger-related therapy use cognitive-behavior therapy (CBT), which teaches individuals how to identify and reframe maladaptive thought patterns.
 Stress inoculation is another form of CBT involving imaginary anger-provoking scenarios to learn how to respond and cope with anger.

-Some people may face barriers to treatment that can cause further stress, such as lack of transportation, financial insecurity, or difficulty finding accessible therapists.
+Some people may face barriers to treatment that can cause further stress, such as lack of transportation, financial insecurity, or difficulty finding available therapists.
 In these cases, you might find that an online platform like BetterHelp reduces the stress of finding a provider.
 BetterHelp allows you to sign up for valuable support and helpful resources that can help you manage anger from home.
 With online therapy, you can work with a mental health professional via voice or video call, live chat, or messaging.

 Studies have also backed up the impact of online therapy on anger.
 One study found that an internet-based platform could reduce outward anger expression, aggression, and rumination in clients.
-These results can be promising for those who aren’t sure how to cope with their anger independently or can’t access in-person therapy.
+These results can be promising for those who aren’t sure how to cope with their anger independently or can’t reach in-person therapy.

 Takeaway